CognitiveBurden/CodingWithABaby/README.md

             + Our generation has created some amazing things, but we all started without ubiquitous tech
         - all these playtime gadgets can distance families, hurt academic success, and pose the risk of addiction
         - If you don't let kids have some access they may binge when they get older
+        - Reduction in fine motor skills because of too much time with touch devices
     * How can you implement these strategies?
         - Talk about how reducing sitting and encouraging movement promotes a health life
         - Be a good role model in your use of electronics in front of children